mokkabonna/json-hyper-schema/README.md

 > A javascript implementation of json hyper schema.

+This is currently under heavy development, expect the API to change.

 The following utils are currently in this repository, but will probably become their own package:

 - relative-json-pointer: resolve relative json pointers according to https://tools.ietf.org/html/draft-handrews-relative-json-pointer-01